zack-bitcoin/amoveo/docs/why_I_left.md

 I should be deciding what programmers to hire, and what tasks should be worked on.
 Instead the anonymous owner of Aeternity is deciding how the money is spent.

+* How much I was willing to work for:

+For about $3.5 million I was willing to work exclusively on Aeternity.
+For about $1.7 million I was willing to make Aeternity secure and work on Aeternity non-exclusively.
+For about $300 000 I was willing to leave Aeternity, as long as Aeternity didn't use the technology I invented.

 * To the Aeternity investors:
 I am very sorry that this has happened to you.
 Many of you were tricked because I was tricked first.